Credits

 Related competences: CE7, CT4, CT6, CG1, CG2, CB2, CB3,

-9. To have a general vision of how the design of a database should be included in a software development process.
+9. To have a general vision of how to design a database

 Related competences: CE7, CT6,